-The first generation of deformation (D1) affects all rock types within the area including the youngest Lancaster Formation and is characterized by northwest directed thrusting and folding that is largely responsible for emplacing older rock units of the Millican Lake Intrusives/Cape Spencer Formation on top of younger Balls Lake and Lancaster Formations.
-D1 fabrics consist of a shallow to moderate southeast dipping foliation, local mylonitized, and cleavage (S1), a strong L1 mineral and extension lineation and related isoclinal folds (F1) and northwest-vergent overturned structures (Nance and Warner, 1986).
+The first phase of deformation (D_1) affects all rock types within the area including the youngest Lancaster Formation and is characterized by northwest directed thrusting and folding that is largely responsible for emplacing older rock units of the Millican Lake Intrusives/Cape Spencer Formation on top of younger Balls Lake and Lancaster Formations.
+D_1 fabrics consist of a shallow to moderate southeast dipping foliation, locally mylonititic, and cleavage (S_1), a strong L_1 mineral and extension lineation and related isoclinal folds (F_1) and northwest-verging overturned structures (Nance and Warner, 1986).
 Fold axes plunge gently northeast and southwest.
-D1 structures have been affected by subsequent second (D2) and third (D3) generation deformation.

-At the Emilio Zone, detailed trench mapping by Henrichsen and Humphreys (2005) defines local geometric inflections or perturbations of the D1 thrust surfaces that may play an important role in localizing gold-bearing fluids.
+D_1 structures have been affected by subsequent second (D_2) and third (D_3) generation deformation.
+At the Emilio Zone, detailed trench mapping by Henrichsen and Humphreys (2005) defines local geometric inflections or perturbations of the D_1 thrust surfaces that may play an important role in localizing gold-bearing fluids.

-The second generation of deformation (D2) overprints earlier pre-D1 and D1 fabrics and comprises asymmetric fold trains that verge both northwest (F{2a}) and southeast (F{2b}) and plunge both northeast and southwest.
-Folding is accompanied by an axial planar crenulation cleavage (S2) that is variably developed depending on local intensity of deformation.
-Associated D2 thrusts are marked by more intense S2 cleavage development and strong F2 folding.
-Modest displacement is associated with D2 thrust faults (Nance and Warner, 1986).
-The D2 of Henrichsen and Humphreys (2005) is described locally at the Emilio Zone as being characterized by dextral transpression and a degree of strike slip reactivation of D1 thrusts and these structures are locally associated with gold mineralization.
-In the Cape Spencer Open Pit, northwest-vergent D2 structures are seen to overprint older D1 foliation and Cape Spencer and Millican Lake thrust panels.
+The second phase of deformation (D_2) overprints earlier pre- D_1 and D_1 fabrics and comprises asymmetric fold trains that verge both northwest (F{2a}) and southeast (F{2b}) and plunge both northeast and southwest.
+Folding is accompanied by an axial planar crenulation cleavage (S_2) that is variably developed depending on local intensity of deformation.
+Associated D_2 thrusts are marked by more intense S_2 cleavage development and strong F_2 folding.
+Modest displacement is associated with D_2 thrust faults (Nance and Warner, 1986).
+The D_2 of Henrichsen and Humphreys (2005) is described locally at the Emilio Zone as being characterized by dextral transpression and a degree of strike slip reactivation of D_1 thrusts and these structures are locally associated with gold mineralization.
+In the Cape Spencer Open Pit, northwest-vergent D_2 structures are seen to overprint older D_1 foliation and Cape Spencer and Millican Lake thrust panels.

-The third generation of deformation (D_3 ; possibly D_3 of Watters, 1993) comprises upright open folds (F_3), asymmetric kinks and conjugate kink sets.
+The third phase of deformation (D_3 ; possibly D_3 of Watters, 1993) comprises upright open folds (F_3), asymmetric kinks and conjugate kink sets.
 F_3 folds plunge gently northwest and southeast and have locally developed axial surfaces (S_3).
 The S_3 fabric and axial surface dips steeply northeast and southwest.
 F_3 folds produce local F_2 - F_3 fold interference patterns that produce local dome and basin features (Nance and Warner, 1986).